CREATE A CUSTOMIZED FOOD SAFETY PLAN

 Creating a food safety plan takes time.
 However, you can save your work and return at a later time.
 Begin by collecting all of your food safety information, documentation, and any training materials that you may already have.
 Some examples include your food safety policy, accredited laboratory test results, and employee training logs.
 These will come in handy when you are asked to enter information and attach certain documents.

-Once you register to use this tool, you will be guided through a series of questions where you’ll answer Yes or No. The questions are divided into the following risk areas: General Requirements, Worker Health and Hygiene, Previous Land Use and Site Selection, Agricultural Water, Agricultural Chemicals, Animal and Pest Control, Soil Amendments and Manure, Field Harvesting, Transportation (Field to Packinghouse), Packinghouse Activities, and Final Product Transport.
-For a list of typical audit questions pertaining to the above risk areas, please visit our Resources section.
+Once you register to use this tool, you will be guided through a series of questions where you’ll answer “Yes” or “No.” The questions are divided into the following risk areas: General Requirements, Worker Health and Hygiene, Previous Land Use and Site Selection, Agricultural Water, Agricultural Chemicals, Animal and Pest Control, Soil Amendments and Manure, Field Harvesting, Transportation (Field to Packinghouse), Packinghouse Activities, and Final Product Transport.
+For a list of typical audit questions pertaining to the above risk areas, please click here.

 As you answer each question, scroll down the page to make sure you have not missed any additional questions or information.
 Clicking the “NEXT” button will save your work and will take you to the following question.
 When you complete all of the questions in a risk area, click “SAVE”, and this will take you to the next risk area.